You are here: Urology Textbook > Kidneys > Renal angiomyolipoma

 Conservative Treatment of Angiomyolipomas:

-Annual imaging controls are possible with angiomyolipomas less than 4 cm and mild symptoms.
-The annual growth rate of sporadic angiomyolipoma is less than 2 mm/year, but significant higher in tuberous sclerosis (Chan et al, 2018).
+Annual imaging controls are possible with angiomyolipomas less than 4 cm and without symptoms.
+The annual growth rate of sporadic angiomyolipoma is less than 2 mm/year but significantly higher in tuberous sclerosis (Chan et al., 2018).

-Partial nephrectomy is indicated in angiomyolipomas of >4 cm, severe symptoms or in tumors of uncertain diagnosis.
+Partial nephrectomy is indicated in angiomyolipomas of >4 cm, with symptoms or tumors of uncertain dignity.

 |Renal oncocytoma||Index||Renal diseases|